MadeInPierre/finalynx/CONTRIBUTING.md

 ### 🤔 Philosophy
 The current goal of this project is to create a minimalistic but visual and informative tool to see our portfolios in new ways.
 While Finary provides nice graphs already, this project aims to freely explore other ideas.

 Currently, this project is a command-line tool but it may be extended to other output formats (Web dashboard, PDF report, Jupyter notebook, ...) depending on the features we'll want to add.
+It may also remain as a pure command-line tool using plotting libraries such as [`uniplot`](https://github.com/olavolav/uniplot).
 Please feel free to open a [new discussion](https://github.com/MadeInPierre/finary_assistant/discussions/new/choose) to share your ideas and help shape this project!
 If you have any skill you would like to leverage here (e.g. web development), then let's use that 🍀

 ### 🔧 Architecture
 The project structure is pretty typical for Python projects, with `finary_assistant` being the source directory.
 The main entry point is `assistant.py` with the `Assistant` class, which orchestrates the fetching, processing, and printing steps.
 Each feature domain is separated in its own submodule: